ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : string = "hello world"
 ```

 Asking whether `space_cat` is a binary function makes sense.
-Morally, it takes two parameters, the strings that are sandwiching the space character.
-Syntactically, the call `space_cat ("hello", "world")` looks pretty much as a function call in high-school maths, or in a spreadsheet application.
+Morally, it takes two parameters: the strings that are sandwiching the space character.
+Syntactically, the call `space_cat ("hello", "world")` looks pretty much like a function call in high school maths or in a spreadsheet application.

 However, from an OCaml perspective, `space_cat` takes a single parameter, which is a pair.